State and Federal Quarantines

 Related Documents Related Images

-A quarantine has been issued for Brown, Columbia, Crawford, Dane, Dodge, Door, Douglas, Fond du Lac, Grant, Green, Iowa, Jefferson, Kenosha, La Crosse, Lafayette, Milwaukee, Monroe, Ozaukee, Racine, Richland, Rock, Sauk, Sheboygan, Trempealeau, Vernon, Walworth, Washington, Waukesha and Winnebago counties.
+A quarantine has been issued for Adams, Brown, Buffalo, Columbia, Crawford, Dane, Dodge, Door, Douglas, Fond du Lac, Grant, Green, Iowa, Jefferson, Juneau, Kenosha, La Crosse, Lafayette, Milwaukee, Monroe, Ozaukee, Racine, Richland, Rock, Sauk, Sheboygan, Trempealeau, Vernon, Walworth, Washington, Waukesha and Winnebago counties.
 Residents and affected businesses in these counties are restricted from moving any hardwood firewood, ash nursery stock or ash logs or timber out of the quarantine area.
 Regulated materials can be moved anywhere within the quarantine.
 In southeast Wisconsin, for example, that includes the eight-county area from Kenosha County up to Fond du Lac and Sheboygan counties.
 The regulations on ash material and hardwood firewood also apply to other quarantined states, including Illinois, Ohio, Indiana, and lower Michigan.How does a county become quarantined?

 When an EAB find is confirmed, the county where the find is located will be quarantined.
 If the find is located near neighboring counties, those counties also will be quarantined.
 EAB Regulations